Effect of different pollination schemes on the fruit morphometric characteristic of Vanilla planifolia Jacks.

 Instituto de Biotecnología y Ecología Aplicada, Xalapa-Ver., México.

-Brandon Giovanni Cervantes Rodríguez, Universidad Veracruzana
+Brandon Giovanni Cervantes-Rodríguez, Universidad Veracruzana

 Instituto de Biotecnología y Ecología Aplicada, Xalapa-Ver., México.